benglass/running-javascript-on-aws/README.md

 # Running Javascript on AWS

-## Running a client side javascript SPA backed by a node API on AWS
+## Hosting a SPA backed by a node API on AWS

 http://benglass.github.io/running-javascript-on-aws